B.S. Range Science and Management

 M.A.
 Community and Regional Planning

-Sara Twiss is a member of the Walker River Paiute Tribe, and part Pueblo of Laguna, Chicana, and Chinese ancestry.
-She has a Bachelor of Arts degree in Humanities from Sierra Nevada College, and is currently pursuing a M.A. in Community and Regional Planning with a focus on Indigenous Planning and Community Development at the University of New Mexico.
+Sara Twiss is a member of the Walker River Paiute Tribe, part Pueblo of Laguna, Chicana, and Chinese ancestry.
+She has a Bachelor of Arts degree in Humanities from Sierra Nevada College, and a Masters degree in Community and Regional Planning with a focus on Indigenous Planning from the University of New Mexico.

-Sara has experience working with tribal communities on capacity building projects including youth leadership development, community prevention practices, and traditional language revitalization.
+Sara has experience working with tribal communities on capacity building projects including youth leadership development, community prevention practices, and Paiute language revitalization.

 Sara is represented as the Director of Community Planning for Tribal Entities Connect, as she focuses on community outreach by being a liaison with current and future partners, while designing projects that address self-determined needs and priorities of groups to strengthen their connections.
 She also assists with developing and implementing events, and fundraising strategies for the organization.

 Sara is also the Project Coordinator for Indigenous Women Rize.
 She has research interests in Indigenous feminist planning in connection to understanding the terrain of Missing and Murdered Indigenous Women and Girls as they relate to cities and communities, specifically within urban Albuquerque.

 Alyssa graduated from Ecademy Virtual High School in the summer of 2020.
 She hopes to pursue a degree in Criminal Justice after high school to help and support Indigenous Peoples all over the country for true justice.